 At the end of the day, however, I believe you will either pay now or pay later.
 What this means is you can pay a bit more now to eat gluten-free and healthy so you deter disease (what I call true health-care) or you can keep eating those Pringles and fish chips and pay later in the form of pills, shots, doctor visits, and dialysis (what I call sick-care).

-Instead of eating fresh produce, whole grains and other good for you foods, you’ll be drowning in government subsidized filler foods that were cheap to produce and therefore easy to discount.
+Instead of eating fresh produce, whole grains and other good for you foods, you’ll be drowning in subsidized filler foods that were cheap to produce and therefore easy to discount.
 Gluten-free coupons – and even coupons for healthy, naturally gluten-free foods like strawberries – are few and far between.

-1. LOZO: LOZO is an online service that helps you find grocery coupons made available from hundreds of brands and coupon sites on the Internet.
+2. LOZO: LOZO is an online service that helps you find grocery coupons from hundreds of brands and coupon sites on the Internet.
 I think of it as the Kayak for coupons – the site aggregates coupons from everywhere and presents them to you at one time.

-LOZO is the one coupon site I’m MOST impressed with because it does all the searching for you.
-Within seconds, I was able to identify valuable coupons for brands such as Enjoy Life, Bob’s Red Mill, San-J, Glutino, Three Baker’s Bread, Ian’s, Udi’s, Rudi’s, Van’s, Bakery on Main, and Canyon Bakehouse.
+LOZO is the one coupon site I’m most impressed with because it does all the searching for you.
+Within seconds, I was able to identify valuable coupons for gluten-free brands I use such as Enjoy Life, Bob’s Red Mill, San-J, Glutino, Three Baker’s Bread, Ian’s, Udi’s, Rudi’s, Van’s, Bakery on Main, and Canyon Bakehouse.

 3. Amazon Prime: If you’re an Amazon Prime member, you are automatically an Amazon Prime Pantry member too, which enables you to enjoy many coupons that require no printing, clipping or remembering to bring to the store with you when you shop.
 In fact, Amazon Prime Pantry has hundreds of coupons for you to sift through on any given day.

 4. Coupons.com: You can learn about coupons for your favorite products through Coupons.com.
 I found three high-value coupons for Udi’s products on the day I wrote this post – score!